EdgeFirstAI/documentation/docs/models/index.md

 === "Ultralytics"

-    [Ultralytics](https://docs.ultralytics.com/) YOLO which is a popular implementation of the ubiquitous YOLO architecture for one-shot detection models, and capable for being applied to various other tasks such as instance segmentation
+    [Ultralytics](https://docs.ultralytics.com/) YOLO which is a popular implementation of the ubiquitous YOLO architecture for one-shot detection models, and capable for being applied to various other tasks such as instance segmentation.

     <div style="max-width: fit-content; margin-left: auto; margin-right: auto;" class="wizard-actions" markdown>
     [Read More](ultralytics/index.md){ .md-button }